Granny Smith: Ready fer what?

-Darn tootin'!
+Granny Smith: Darn tootin'!
 It's time for some good old-fashioned Zap Apple jammin'!
-Apple Bloom:

 Late one night, the Apple family are awakened by Granny Smith banging pots outside, alerting them to the howling of the Timber Wolves.
 As it turns out, the wolves' howling is a signal of the upcoming Zap Apple Harvest and excitement quickly builds amongst the family in anticipation of the Zap Apple Jam the fruits produce.

-As Applejack and Big McIntosh work the fields amid the lightning storm that heralds the growth of the Zap Apple Trees' leaves, Granny Smith and Apple Bloom begin the work of making the jam.
-As they hop amongst water cans in bunny suits while singing the Alphabet Song
+As Applejack and Big Macintosh work the fields amid the lightning storm that heralds the growth of the Zap Apple Trees' leaves, Granny Smith and Apple Bloom begin the work of making the jam.
+As they hop amongst water cans in bunny suits while singing the Alphabet Song, Diamond Tiara and her father Filthy Rich arrive.
+As Rich and Granny strike a deal, Diamond Tiara mocks Apple Bloom for her grandmother's embarrassing behaviour, remarking that "at least nopony else is around to see" her.
+She then assures Apple Bloom that her secret is safe.

 Turning to her fellow Cutie Mark Crusaders, Apple Bloom tries to figure out how to avoid the inevitable.
 They attempt to fake her being sick which fails when Granny's wise eye effortlessly sees through her facade.
 Failing that, the trio try to harvest the Zap Apples early to free up Applejack's schedule but when Sweetie Belle tries to buck the unripe trees, she ends up shocked and the apples refuse to budge from the branches.
 They try to pick the apples early but the trees just bend and catapult the trio over the orchard and into the pigsty.